 We received such great feedback about the workshop that we presented it again at ABAI’s 2013 annual convention in Minneapolis, Minnesota.
 We also have conducted the workshop several times at the University of North Texas for behavior analysis undergraduate and graduate students.

-Check out this article for further information about PORTL, the shaping game that we use during our workshops.
+Check out the Behavior Explorer website for further information about PORTL, the shaping game that we use during our workshops.